Vonage/vivid-3/libs/components/src/lib/textfield/README.md

 ### Validation

 You can validate the textfield like any other native `input`.
-Here's an example using `pattern`:
+Here's an example using `pattern`.
+The value is 5, which is not of the pattern `123`.
+In addition, we programatically `dirtied` the field and then called `validate` because the change was not done by a user.

 ```html preview
 <vwc-textfield id="invalid-textfield" label="invalid" pattern="123" value="5"></vwc-textfield>